 You don’t want your headboard and all the other elements of the bedroom vying for your attention or anyone else’s who walks into the room.
 The headboard should coexist harmoniously with the existing décor (or you should consider how it will do this if you’re redecorating).
 Black, for instance, really offsets a bed, but if you have a floral-themed room, a black leather headboard would look hideously out of place!

 How to match your headboard with your décor?
 Think textures.
 Upholstered headboards create softness, so you should create an accent wall to offset the headboard against the wall.
 This wall should feature a stronger, harder texture, should as brick or wood, and you should paint the rest of the walls with more soothing hues.
 Lighter colours will make the room feel spacious and darker ones will make larger rooms feel more intimate.

 Attaching a headboard to your bed couldn’t be easier, especially when it’s a strutted one.
 All you have to do is unscrew the bolts on the back of the bed, line them up with the screw holes in the struts and bolt the headboard back onto the bed.
-It’s as simple as that, but if you’re still not sure, read our guide on how to attach a headboard in six easy steps.
+It’s as simple as that, but if you’re still unsure, read our guide on how to attach a headboard in six easy steps.

 The better care you take of your headboard, the more use you can get out of it.

 Metal is easy to clean but tends to tarnish, so you should apply a protective coating from time to time.
 Using an oil-based cleanser will help to protect it against the tarnishing any humidity might cause.

 Wood will take an extra bit of cleaning, so get in there regularly with the polish or with some soap and wax and give your headboard a good going-over.
 The intricate details of a wooden headboard can make them trickier to polish as well, which is something to think about when you’re choosing your headboard.
 You may prefer a simple design to save yourself some time when you clean it.